waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.extract-planet.md

 BEGIN=5042
 ```

-We added SOURCE and BEGIN keys with above values, the SOURCE is set to planet OSM
+We added SOURCE and BEGIN keys with above values, the "SOURCE" is set to planet OSM
-daily replication and the BEGIN value is the sequence number for change file to
+daily replication and the "BEGIN" value is the sequence number for change file to
 start the download from.

-We get the value for BEGIN by locating change file on SOURCE website using either
+We get the value for "BEGIN" by locating change file on "SOURCE" website using either
 the timestamp or sequence number from `osmium fileinfo` output for our extract
 data file to update; in this case the one we just made in the previous setp with
-output above for my extract for "arizona_2026-07-02.osm.pbf" file.
+output above for my extract for "arizona_2026-07-02T00:00:00Z.osm.pbf" file.

 We execute `getdiff` now with one option that is `-c getdiff/getdiff.conf` telling
 it to use our newely edited configuration file (not its default configure file):